CryptoTheSuperDog/CapstoneProject/README.md

 * Any fortran compiler (I used [gfortran](https://gcc.gnu.org/wiki/GFortranBinaries))

 # Run Current code
-I need to change the hardcoded directories in the code, once I do that this line will disappear.
 First make sure all programs are in the same directory.
 Create a template for the planet in the atmos/PHOTOCHEM/INPUTFILES/TEMPLATES.
-Specificly you want to copy and edit an existing PLANET.dat folder.
+Specificly you want to copy and edit an existing PLANET.dat folder atmos has and change what is needed.
-When the code is run, a bash shell script from atmos is run and then a shell will pop up prompting for a planet template.
-Enter the planet model you saved in the template folder, followed by y,y,n,n.
-That should get an atmos output and then the code will do the rest.
-Enjoy!
+Customize parameters in the main.py file based on the helpful comments Run and Enjoy!